 Harassment does not have to occur in a face-to-face confrontation between two people.
-Harassing behavior can occur over a telephone line, in writing, and, thanks to modern technology, over the Internet.
+Harassing behavior can occur over the phone, in writing, and over the internet.
 The following is a primer on online harassment and steps that can be taken to avoid it.

 - Online harassment can be divided into two large categories: materials received by a victim and materials posted about a victim.

 - While at work, only use your employer's computer system for appropriate purposes.
-While you may not be prevented from viewing on-line pornography while at home, your employer can insist that you do not carry that activity into the workplace.
 If you view pornographic or sexually offensive online sites while at work, or if you download materials from those sites, print off materials from those sites, or allow anyone else to see you viewing it, not only could you face severe disciplinary action, but you could also find yourself the target of a sexual harassment lawsuit.

 - Consider installing a filtering system on your computer that automatically screens and discards e-mail messages from identified individuals or subject matters.
 With this type of technology, you can effectively prevent your computer from "showing you" items sent from particular people or items concerning certain topics or subjects.

 - In real-time discussion forums, direct your computer to block messages being sent from any other user whom you find offensive or who you feel is harassing you.